fizzstudio/ParaModel/etc/paramodel.api.md

     atKeyAndIndex(key: string, index: number): DataPoint | null;
     // (undocumented)
     protected datatypeMap: Record<string, Datatype>;
-    // Warning: (ae-forgotten-export) The symbol "FacetSignature" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     readonly facets: FacetSignature[];
     // Warning: (ae-forgotten-export) The symbol "ChartFacetStats" needs to be exported by the entry point index.d.ts